Animals

 Mammals are warm-blooded (can regulate their body temperature) and vertebrate (has a backbone) animals.
 This includes humans!
 They have fur or hair, they give birth to live young, can produce milk for their young, and often-times have a more well-developed brains than other types of animals.

-Asian small-clawed otters are the smallest of the 13 otter species!
-They have sleek, thin bodies covered in dark brown fur on the top and lighter tan fur on their bellies.
-Their front paws have small, partially webbed claws, which is how they got their name.
-These special claws help them groom themselves and handle their food.
-These otters are also amazing swimmers and have excellent vision both underwater and on land, allowing them to spot food easily.
-They often work together in groups, making them very social animals.
-Whether they are playing, grooming each other, or hunting, Asian small-clawed otters are always busy and full of personality!
+Asian small-clawed otters are the smallest of the 13 otter species, featuring sleek bodies with dark brown fur on top and lighter tan on their bellies.
+Their front paws have small, partially webbed claws that aid in grooming and handling food.
+These otters are excellent swimmers with great vision both underwater and on land, making it easy for them to spot food.
+Social and playful, they often work together in groups, showcasing their busy and lively personalities!

-Bennett's Wallabies, also known as Red-Necked Wallabies, are often compared to kangaroos because they look quite similar.
-However, these wallabies are much smaller, standing at only about 3 feet tall.
-They have darker colors on their muzzles and paws, which makes them unique.
-Wallabies also have large ears that can rotate 180 degrees independently, allowing them to hear better.
-Their big legs and thick tails help them balance and hop around with ease.
-These adorable creatures are a fun sight in the wild!
+Bennett's Wallabies, also known as Red-Necked Wallabies, resemble kangaroos but are smaller, standing about 3 feet tall.
+They have darker muzzles and paws, and their large ears can rotate 180 degrees for better hearing.
+With strong legs and thick tails, they balance and hop with ease, making these adorable creatures a delightful sight in the wild!

-Myotonic Goats come in many coat colors, but the most common is black and white, which was favored by early breeders.
-These goats have unique rectangular pupils that give them excellent peripheral vision, helping them spot predators.
-Farmers often keep Myotonic Goats for their meat because they are easy to contain, have good meat quality, and reproduce quickly.
-This makes them a popular choice among farmers looking for reliable livestock!
+Myotonic Goats, commonly black and white due to early breeding preferences, have distinctive rectangular pupils that provide excellent peripheral vision to spot predators.
+They are often raised for their meat because they are easy to contain and reproduce quickly, making them a popular choice for farmers seeking reliable livestock!

-Red pandas have soft, dense fur that keeps them warm in their chilly, high-altitude homes.
-They have bushy tails that help them balance when climbing trees and can even wrap around themselves like a cozy blanket to stay warm.
-Red pandas are about the size of a housecat, but they look a bit like raccoons with their round faces and markings.
-These adorable creatures are known for being playful and curious.
-They love to climb and spend a lot of time in trees, where they eat bamboo, their favorite food.
-With their charming personalities and cute appearance, red pandas are sure to bring a smile to anyone who sees them!
+Red pandas have soft, dense fur that keeps them warm in cold, high-altitude habitats.
+Their bushy tails help them balance while climbing trees and can wrap around them for extra warmth.
+About the size of a housecat, they resemble raccoons with their round faces and markings.
+Known for their playful and curious nature, red pandas spend much of their time in trees, where they enjoy munching on bamboo, their favorite food!

 Red wolves are often mistaken for coyotes due to their similar appearance.
 Their fur can vary in color, but they typically have a reddish coat, accented with a black-tipped tail and lighter fur around their muzzle and mouth.
 Compared to their gray wolf relatives, red wolves are smaller and generally less aggressive, making them unique among canids.
 These wolves are an important part of their ecosystem, helping to maintain the balance by controlling prey populations!

-The Vietnamese Pot-bellied Pig is naturally plain black, but due to breeding in the pet trade, they can come in a variety of colors, including shades of brown and tan.
-They are known for their large bellies and short legs, which give them their signature round "pot-bellied" look.
-These pigs are often smaller than most farm pigs, making them a popular choice for people who don’t have a lot of land.
+The Vietnamese Pot-bellied Pig is naturally plain black but comes in various colors due to breeding, including shades of brown and spotted varieties.
+Known for their large bellies and short legs, they have a distinctive round "pot-bellied" appearance.
+These pigs are often smaller than typical farm pigs, making them a popular choice for those with limited space.

 Reptiles